aliclark/paracat/README.md

 The spawned processes will always receive chunks as full lines - a line is never sent partially to more than one process.

-No effort is made to recombine the stdout of the children cleanly, output data may become interleaved if not handled explicitly (eg. by writing the data to separate files).

 Performance is copmarable to "cat", but with some time lost due to rounding chunks to the nearest newline, and some time lost in spawning